LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-02-04-MCMC-diagnostics.md

     style="width: 80%; height: auto; border-radius: 8px;">
 </div>

-For the converged MCMC algorithm you can see that the IACT drops over time but the IACT for the Y is quite large meaning that it takes a much longer time to generate independent samples but has stabilised.
+For the (seemingly) converged MCMC algorithm, you can see that the IACT drops over time but the IACT for the Y is quite large meaning that it takes a much longer time to generate independent samples but has stabilised.
 While X is much much smaller meaning that it takes much less time to get independent samples.
 This matches the compleixty of the repsective marginals.